ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 #### Customize environment

-Now that we are logged as root on the node, we can fully customize the system.
+Now that we are logged in as root on the node, we can fully customize the system.
-For example; install upgrades, install a newer kernel, drivers, toolchain etc.
+For example, install upgrades, install a newer kernel, drivers, toolchain etc.

-Once a user is happy with its customisation, they should think about saving their environment to be able to deploy it later without having to reconfigure it.
+Once a user is happy with their customization, they should think about saving their environment to be able to deploy it later without having to reconfigure it.
-The [Environment Creation page](https://www.grid5000.fr/w/Environment_creation) describe two methods for storing Grid'5000 environments:
+The [Environment Creation page](https://www.grid5000.fr/w/Environment_creation) describes two methods for storing Grid'5000 environments:

-* saving the current customised environment to a compressed tarball with **tgz-g5k**
+* saving the current customized environment to a compressed tarball with **tgz-g5k**
-* write a reproducible recipe and generate the environnement with **Kameleon**
+* write a reproducible recipe and generate the environment with **Kameleon**

 #### Serial console with kaconsole3